 Is Kindle KDP Select Right for You?

-What are the Pros and Cons of KDP Select?
+Is KDP Select right for you?
+What are the Pros and Cons?
 No writer can ignore that question since there is money at stake.
-In fact, if you are using Amazon KDP to publish, it’s an essential decision you must make.
+In fact, if you are using Amazon KDP to publish, it’s a crucial decision you must make.

 Amazon KDP, the self-publishing division of Amazon, is the brainchild of Amazon founder Jeff Bezos.
-He is a genius in my opinion.
-And I’m not alone.
+He is a genius, in my opinion.
+And I’m not alone in thinking that.
 He brought together ebook technology in a unique way that revolutionized the way people buy and read books.

 However, Bezos is in the business of making money.
 He spent hundreds of millions of dollars building a pipeline to sell ebooks which starts on Amazon.com, delivers ebooks wirelessly through Whispernet, and ends up on a Kindle ebook reader.

 Authors need to realize that it’s in Bezos’ interest to keep that pipeline filled.
 That is the purpose and function of Amazon KDP.
 He does that by offering cheap ebooks to readers.
 The only way he can do that is by “manipulating” publishers and authors into accepting the lowest possible price for their ebook.

 One of the things Bezos has done to drive prices down, and pay authors as little as possible, is a program called KDP Select or Kindle Select.
 It comes disguised as a bundle of author benefits, but it can have a dramatic negative effect on your income.

 Is KDP Select a sucker punch to the chin from Amazon?